 Note!
 Depending on the size of your food processor the bowl may be very full at this point.
 It’s completely fine to transfer the mixture to a bowl and mix in the milk with a whisk instead.

 Note!
-Your pie is done when the sides are firm and there is still a bit of jiggle to the middle.
+Your pie is done when the sides are firm and the middle still has a bit of jiggle.
 It will continue to cook as the pie cools, and over-baked pumpkin pies are prone to splitting down the middle.

 Now all you need to do is let your pie cool, slice, and serve.
 How easy was that?!